Study-Scape/StudyScape/StatusReports/StudyScape-2025-01-29.md

 - Brandon: worked on requirements document and talked about app architecture
 - Michael: worked on requirements document
 - Sanjana: worked on requirements document and planned what software toolset to use for frontend development
+- Carl: worked on requirements document and researched about backend development and tools

 ## Goals for next week
 - Establish and agree on architecture and text stack for the app
 - Michael:
   - Work on and finish architecture assignment.
 Should take less than a week (since it's due).
   - Begin research on Google Maps API (the time estimate is unknown, just however long it takes).
 - Sanjana:
   - complete architecture and design assignment by next week
   - research more about software to implement design
+- Carl:
+  - Familiarize with the top potential tools and techstack (~3 days)
+  - Practice using said tools (~2 days)

 Project status (status update for your TA, including an agenda for the project meeting)
 - Goals for the week.
 The first subsection is easy.
 It should be an exact copy of the third section from last week (i.e., goals from a week ago).
 It can be empty for the first week.